xyzhengg/Wordle-Project/README.md

 4. Let person change letter typed after they chose a letter ONLY BEFORE they enter the whole word
 5. Must press a 'check' button to submit and check the word they chose
 6. Automatically move on the to next box after tying into one box
+7. After winning or losing, ot play again, there will be a "play again" button flashing

 ## Optional Functionality
 5. Could be fun if they win, make fireworks go off in the background (only if time allows)